omgupta7352/draw-app/README.md

 ## Demo

-You can try out the clock live [here](https://omgupta7352.github.io/draw-app/).
+You can try out the Draw App live [here](https://omgupta7352.github.io/draw-app/).

 ## Technologies Used